Karl Jaspers Forum, Target Article 16, 16 March 1999

 objective phenomena in economic and cultural development.

-Quite often, the materialistic approach to humanism
+Quite often, this materialistic approach to humanism

 To conclude, the problem of consistency and freedom